 If you are a Mexican or Canadian professional looking to work in the United States, you’re in luck: Thanks to the close ties between the U.S., Mexico, and Canada, you have quite a few options to obtain a work visa.
-If you possess a Bachelor’s degree or higher, or if you are a professional or specialist in a particular field, you may be eligible for a TN visa as a professional under the North American Free Trade Agreement (NAFTA) or as an H-1B specialty occupation worker.
+If you possess a Bachelor’s degree or higher, or if you are a professional or specialist in a particular field, you might be eligible for a TN visa as a professional under the North American Free Trade Agreement (NAFTA) or as an H-1B specialty occupation worker.

 Be aware that the H-1B and TN visa programs are not identical.
 Each visa type has strengths and weaknesses that you should carefully consider.
 Let’s look at what each visa type can, and cannot, offer.

 The H-1B visa program was first put in place by the U.S. Congress to help U.S. employers hire the professionals they need to run successful businesses, companies, and organizations.
 When a U.S. employer wants to hire for a position that requires at least a Bachelor’s degree in a particular field, the employer can petition to allow a qualified foreign national to take the job as an H-1B worker.
 Take a look at Nolo's guides on the H-1B nonimmigrant visa for more information.

 The H-1B program is quite good for Mexican and Canadian nationals.
 You can stay and work in the U.S. under H-1B status for up to three years initially and can extend your stay to six years in total, provided you continue working for an employer that petitioned for you as an H-1B worker.
-You are also generally allowed to leave and return to the U.S. as you like, so long as your H-1B status remains valid.
+You are also ordinarily allowed to leave and return to the U.S. as you like, so long as your H-1B status remains valid.